Mikea15/mikea15.github.io/_posts/2019-10-22-exploring-multi-threading-in-c.md

 	}
 }</pre>

-I&#8217;m running all my tests on a i7 4770K, that has 4 cores and 8 threads.
+I'm running all my tests on a i7 4770K, that has 4 cores and 8 threads.
 All timings where taken from a release build, and all profile images from debug builds ( for illustration of workload purposes ).

 Sequential run time: _20692_ ms<figure class="wp-block-image size-large">